crossplane/crossplane/docs/guides/composition-revisions-example.md

 This tutorial creates multiple XRs and modifies Composition to apply different Composition Revisions to the XRs.

 ## Install Crossplane
-1. Install Crossplane v1.11.0 or later.
+Install Crossplane v1.11.0 or later and wait until the Crossplane pods are running.
 ```shell
 kubectl create namespace crossplane-system
 helm repo add crossplane-master https://charts.crossplane.io/master/